 Below we will discuss steps you can take to ensure you do not fall prey to either of these.

-Remember, you can always contact your liaison librarian if you would like assistance determining if a journal or conference is legitimate or not.
+Remember, you can always contact your subject's liaison librarian if you would like assistance determining if a journal or conference is legitimate or not.

 Visit the website for the journal.
 Ask yourself these questions.
 If you cannot answer yes, these are potential red flags.: